A Costa Rican banknote for five colones. It shows Rafael Yglesia Castro,

 a satellite, and a steel furnace, with a young girl working at a computer at the back

 An Indonesian note for 1000 rupiah.
-The word rupiah derives from the Indian rupee
+The word rupiah derives from the Indian rupee.

 This note shows traditional houses in the city of Palembang.